cchitsiang/awesome-stars/topics.md

 - [panoratech/Panora](https://github.com/panoratech/Panora) - One API to connect your data sources to your LLMs
 - [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
 - [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data orchestration for developers.
 Create high fidelity synthetic data and sync it across your environments.
-- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs,
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is a scalability-first, open-source no-code/low-code platform for building business applications and enterprise solutions.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams.
 Tunnel http, tcp or websocket connections.
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 - [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥🔥🔥 Open Source Alternative to Hightouch, Census, and RudderStack - Reverse ETL & Data Activation
 - [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
+Your Notes, Your Way.
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 Multiple engine support (llama.cpp, TensorRT-LLM)
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [hyperdxio/hyperdx](https://github.com/hyperdxio/hyperdx) - Resolve production issues, fast.
 An open source observability platform unifying session replays, logs, metrics, traces and errors powered by Clickhouse and OpenTelemetry.